minoobeyzavi/Twinkle/README.md

 ## Challenge

 The application has to process billions of tweets to find the most similar recommendations for any given new tweet as it is being typed.
-In order to implement this feature in real-time we must create a solution to significantly lower the computation run-time.
+In order to implement this feature in real-time we must create a solution to significantly lower the computation run-time!

 <div align="center"><img src="https://github.com/minoobeyzavi/Twinkle/blob/master/APP/static/img/Twinkle.png"></div>